-Potential New Policy: Community Benefit of Affordable Housing
+Potential New Policy: Special Consideration for Affordable Housing Projects

-Key Policy Choice: Staff is currently in discussions with Boulder Housing Partners regarding a new policy that explicitly recognizes affordable housing as a community benefit that should receive special consideration, including:
+Request: A coalition of affordable housing providers (the Affordable Housing Network, the Human Services Alliance, Boulder Housing Partners and the Boulder County Housing Authority) proposes a new policy that explicitly recognizes affordable housing as a community benefit that should receive special consideration, including:

-• regulatory changes that unlock more "diverse housing" opportunities.

-- priority review to meet funding timelines and improve overall project feasibility. - clear guidance on areas open to community input.
+- regulatory changes that unlock more "diverse housing" opportunities. - priority review to meet funding timelines and improve overall project feasibility. - clear guidance on areas open to community input.